 Radiation therapy, also known as radiotherapy, is a valuable part of many breast cancer treatment plans.
 While effective at killing cancer cells and shrinking tumors, radiation therapy — like any medical treatment — does have a potential risk of side effects.

-Luckily, your cancer care team and members of MyBCTeam, the online social network for people with breast cancer, have useful tips and suggestions for dealing with side effects from radiation therapy.
+Fortunately, your cancer care team and members of MyBCTeam have useful tips and suggestions for dealing with side effects from radiation therapy.
 “Take care of yourself — get good nutrition, hydrate, rest, relax, and let everyone pamper you,” one member encouraged another who was about to start radiation treatments.

 The occurrence and severity of side effects from radiation therapy affect everyone differently.
 People who have larger breasts, fair skin, and conditions that affect skin healing may be more prone to side effects.